-The Commission held to this calendar and began their focus reviewing comprehensive plans from several other municipalities in North Carolina.
-This provided context for the scope of work and an opportunity to review how other jurisdictions addressed their comprehensive plan process.
-This review quickly led to discussing potential survey questions and how best to deliver the survey for Town residents.
+The Commission held to this calendar and began by reviewing comprehensive plans from several other municipalities in North Carolina.
+Those provided context for the scope of work and an opportunity to review how other jurisdictions addressed the comprehensive plan process.
+This review led to discussing potential survey questions and how best to deliver a survey for Town residents.
 The Commission spent October discussing potential questions, and ultimately, issued a survey for all Town residents to complete beginning November 30, 2021.
-The survey ran through
+The survey ran through December 13, 2021.

-December 13, 2021.
 Residents were notified of the survey opportunity through the Town's newsletter, CodeRED alerts, and immediate notices placed on the Town's website.